 2. Consider changing your last name once you begin teaching

-3. Consider creating a new account on Facebook for online contact with students
+3. Consider creating a new account on Facebook if you must have online contact with students

 4. Make sure your stuff is private.
 Make VERY sure.
 Go and view it as someone else and as the general public to make certain

 Locking down your presence on the web can be tough, but now is the time to do it.
-Google, Twitter, Vine, Tumbler, etc need to all be examined.
+Google, Facebook, Twitter, Instagram, Vine, Tumbler, etc need to all be examined.

-You all will be building your concept maps based on your content area or grade level.
-There can be no more than 4 individuals in each group.
+You all will be building a concept map and there can be no more than 4 individuals in each group.
 You will build your concept map on the laws that all teachers need to be aware of: CIPA, COPPA, FERPA, and Fair Use of Copyright.
 Each group member must work and develop the concept map.
-The finished map needs to be extensive and cover the laws in great detail.
+The finished map needs to be extensive and cover the laws sufficiently.